kaistAI/SelFee/README.md

 ## News
-[May 31, 2023] Initial release: We released the first version of Selfee!
+[May 31, 2023] Initial release: We released the first version of SelFee!
 Check out the <a href="https://kaistai.github.io/SelFee/">blog post</a> for more details.

 ## Overview
-This is the repository for the KAIST Selfee project, which aims to build and share an instruction-following LLaMA model.
+This is the repository for the KAIST SelFee project, which aims to build and share an instruction-following LLaMA model.
 This repo mainly has five contents:
-- The selection process of the 178K training data for Selfee ([detail](#data-release), [code](data_collection)).
+- The selection process of the 178K training data for SelFee ([detail](#data-release), [code](data_collection)).
 - The generation process for the training data and its result. ([detail](#data-generation-process), [code](data_augmentation)).
 - The training process for the model  ([detail](#training), [code](train)).
 - The inference process for the model ([detail](#inference), [code](inference)).